 In the multiagent pathfinding problem we are given a graph and a set of agents, each agent must be assigned a path leading from its initial location to its destination such that it will not collide with obstacles or other moving agents.
 MAPF can model many real-world problems such as video games, traffic control, robotics, aviation, automated warehouses and more.
 See (Yu and LaValle 2016) for a comprehensive survey.

 Guni Sharon is an assistant professor in the department of computer science and engineering (CSE) at Texas A&M University.
-He received his Ph.D. and M.Sc. from Ben-Gurion University of the Negev.
-Dr. Sharon’s current work focuses on developing and applying artificial intelligence techniques for optimizing transportation networks.
+He received his doctoral, master’s and bachelor’s degrees in information systems engineering from Ben-Gurion University.
+Sharon’s current work focuses on developing and applying artificial intelligence techniques for optimizing transportation networks.
+Prior to joining Texas A&M, he was a postdoc in the computer science department at University of Texas at Austin.
+He is the recipient of the Outstanding Paper Award from the Association for the Advancement of Artificial Intelligence (AAAI).
+Prof. Sharon's complete curriculum vitae is avilable in its Full version, as a One page, or as a One page + publications

 Texas A&M University, Computer Science and Engineering.
 Develop and provide academic courses at the graduate and undergraduate levels.
 Guide, lead and mentor students during classes and research projects.
 Create, innovate and implement career-enhancement programs and activities.
 Serve and support functional activities of departmental committees.